cpainchaud/pan-configurator/utils/README.md

 - **service-edit.php** : to make changes to service/group, you can use filters to make changes only to objects of interest.
 Makes it easy to delete unused objects for example.

+ - **service-merger.php** : merge address objects together.
+Useful when you want to do cleaning or reduce number of objects because of firewall capacity problems for example.
+A collection of filters and algorithms will make this tool very flexible to bring you a tailored process for your customer.

 - **upload-config.php** : tool for easy upload/download of configuration on a PANOS device. ie: if you want to replicate a config from a device to another but just keep management IP address.
 Use 'help' argument for more details.